HB 4134 – 1.25% for Wildlife

 For too long, wildlife conservation programs have been woefully underfunded.
 The programs and staff responsible for conserving the state’s 600 nongame wildlife species – roughly 88% of all species – only receive about 4-6% of the Oregon Department of Fish and Wildlife’s (ODFW) total budget.
 Without sufficient and sustainable funding, our state’s most vulnerable fish, wildlife, and habitat remain in jeopardy.

-HB 4134 would raise the statewide lodging tax (TLT) by 1.25%, from 1.5% to 2.75%.
+HB 4134 raises the statewide lodging tax (TLT) by 1.25%, from 1.5% to 2.75%.
 The funds raised will go directly to imperiled fish, wildlife, and habitat recovery efforts.
 With nearly 300 species at an elevated risk of extinction and 11 habitats of greatest conservation need, these additional investments would be life-saving.

 Why you should support HB 4134 – 1.25% for Wildlife